DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   ibadcrc, ibadlen, imcasts, fdirmatch, fdirmiss, tx_pause_xon, rx_pause_xon, tx_pause_xoff, rx_pause_xoff

-* The scheduler hierarchy structure (rte_sched_port_hierarchy) will change to allow for a larger number of subport entries.
-  The number of available traffic_classes and queues may also change.
-  The mbuf structure element for sched hierarchy will also change from a single 32 bit to a 64 bit structure.

 * The scheduler statistics structure will change to allow keeping track of RED actions.